tsedio/tsed/docs/docs/middlewares.md

 <<< @/docs/snippets/middlewares/global-middleware-configuration.ts

-::: tip
-Since v6.28.0, it's also possible to register middlewares from `middlewares` options on @@Configuration@@ decorator.
+It's also possible to register middlewares from `middlewares` options on @@Configuration@@ decorator.
 In addition, it's also possible to configure the environment for which the middleware should be loaded.

 ```typescript